Applications - Optometry

 - Admissions Policy

-The 2016 – 2017 admissions cycle has begun.
-Students applying for seats in SCCO’s class beginning fall of 2017 should apply during this cycle.
+The 2018-19 admissions cycle begins on June 28, 2018.
+Students applying for seats in SCCO’s class beginning Fall 2019 should apply during this cycle.
 Visit the OptomCAS online application to apply.

 From the time an applicant hits submit on their application, it takes three to four weeks before MBKU receives your verified application from OptomCAS.
 SCCO uses rolling admissions—check our Rolling Admissions Info Sheet for details on this process—so it is best to apply early.
 After SCCO receives your application, you will then be prompted via email to pay SCCO’s secondary application fee of $75.00.

 You do not need to have taken the OAT to submit your application; however interviews will not be offered prior to receipt of OAT scores so applicants are advised to take the test before or soon after applying.
 The applicant must grant permission for SCCO/MBKU to access his or her OAT scores.
-Applicants will also self-report their OAT scores through OptomCAS.
-If you retake the OAT, you must follow the same steps again.
-The OAT must be taken by the March 1 deadline.
-If you retake the OAT prior to March 1 after submitting your application, it will be updated with the new scores and reviewed again.
+For more information about how you may follow-up to make sure your OAT scores are reported to OptomCAS, visit http://www.ada.org/en/oat.
+The OAT must be taken by the April 1 deadline.
+If you retake the OAT prior to April 1 after submitting your application, it will be updated with the new scores and reviewed again.

 After the fall term is completed and grades are posted on your transcripts, you are allowed one opportunity to update your application with grades from completed coursework.
 This is referred to by OptomCAS as an “academic update,” which prompts a secondary review of your application.
 You will not be permitted to enter winter or spring quarter grades.